 Since her approach to therapy is multidimensional, Jessica utilises different treatment modalities to address client issues.
 Her style is a mixture of Psychodynamic, Relational, Cognitive Behavioural, and Dialectical Behavioural Therapies.

-Jessica is in the process of gaining licensure as a Psychologist with the Council for Professions Supplementary to Medicine.
+Jessica is licensed as a Psychologist with the Council for Professions Supplementary to Medicine.

 CENTRED is a therapeutic practice that offers psychological interventions for young people and their families, and adults dealing with social and emotional difficulties.